 Around this time, the popular TV show Portlandia created a skit called “Mother’s Sun Deodorant” that poked fun at natural deodorant.
 Not only was it really funny, but it was an obvious parody of Schmidt’s (they mentioned Schmidt’s on their blog when the episode aired).
 I couldn’t believe it!
 The fact that my company had become big enough to be part of the broader cultural conversation (even in a joking way) felt like proof I was making a dent.

-Bring in help

-As summer approached, Schmidt’s filled my schedule completely.
-It was getting more and more difficult to juggle it all: the hours at market and fair booths, corresponding with buyers over email, making deodorant, packing and shipping deodorant, sending newsletters, and checking in on social media.

 When we received notice from our landlord about a substantial increase in rent, Chris and I began searching for another rental nearby.
-We found a little one-story house just around the block that included a mother-in-law suite in the back.
+We found a little one-story house just around the corner that included a mother-in-law suite in the back.
 We knew just what I’d use the tiny studio for: Schmidt’s headquarters.
 I was so excited to expand from the kitchen nook I’d been using to pour, label, and pack.
 When we moved, I set up the studio with a hot plate and a big pot for mixing, and card tables for staging the jars and pouring the deodorant.
 The cupboards filled up with blocks of cocoa and shea butter and bags of baking soda.
 I had my own little production space!

+Bring in help

+As summer approached, Schmidt’s filled my schedule completely.
+It was getting more and more difficult to juggle it all: the hours at trade shows and market and fair booths, corresponding with buyers over email, making deodorant, packing and shipping deodorant, sending newsletters, and checking in on social media.

+[header about bringing in the broker]

-In early summer, a local broker named Mia, who had discovered Schmidt’s at a farmers market, reached out to see if I wanted sales help.
+In early summer, Mia, a local broker who’d discovered Schmidt’s at a farmers market, reached out to see if I wanted sales help.
 It was honestly the first time I’d thought about someone helping me with that kind of thing; she spoke a language I didn’t yet, and I could learn from her.
 I brought her on—we agreed she’d work on commission, at a rate we both felt was fair—and we began meeting weekly at a coffee shop in the neighborhood.

 Mia had worked in the beauty and personal care industry for a while and had connections to retailers she thought would be a good fit for Schmidt’s, including national chain grocery stores like Sprouts.
-With the elevated look I’d achieved with the rebrand, she also saw potential to position Schmidt’s as a luxury beauty item that could be carried in boutiques and lifestyle stores like Anthropologie or Urban Outfitters and other non-grocery retailers, as well as in subscription beauty boxes.
+With the elevated look I’d achieved with the rebrand, she also saw potential to position Schmidt’s as a luxury beauty item that could be carried in boutiques and lifestyle stores like Anthropologie, Urban Outfitters and other non-grocery retailers, as well as in subscription beauty boxes.
 Mia generously shared sample line sheets with me so that I could fine-tune mine to better attract attention.
-Chris spiffed those up for us and added more information for retailers, like my brand story, testimonials, product descriptions, and high quality photos (so the paperwork had a more elevated and personal feel instead of simply focusing on pricing), and Mia went off to the races, nailing new accounts left and right.
+Chris spiffed those up for us and added more information for retailers, like my brand story, testimonials, product descriptions, and high-quality photos, so the paperwork had a more elevated and personal feel instead of simply focusing on pricing.
+Armed with updated materials, Mia was off to the races, nailing new accounts left and right.